rickballard/CoCiviumBackUp/insights/truth-metrics.md

 2. **Social Corruption** — Consensus degrades via power or misinformation.
 3. **Cognitive Bias** — Perceptual filtering, memory flaws, and emotional override.

-Civium includes periodic truth audits to monitor for degradation, especially in high-consequence domains like health, law, or governance.
+CoCivium includes periodic truth audits to monitor for degradation, especially in high-consequence domains like health, law, or governance.

 ---